Pre-K & Transitional Kindergarten

 Seeking to develop a supportive and nurturing learning community, Westminster’s prekindergarten programs are guided by three ideals:

 - Providing a welcoming and inviting learning environment, where each student is known, valued and loved.

 - Offering fun school days that include child friendly schedules and many opportunities to practice new skills.

 - Cultivating a culture where Christian character is encouraged and celebrated.

-In order to address the developmental needs of our youngest students, Westminster offers Pre-Kindergarten (Pre-K) and Transitional Kindergarten (TK).
+In order to address the developmental needs of our youngest students, Westminster offers prekindergarten (Pre-K) and transitional kindergarten (TK).
 The Pre-K curriculum is geared toward younger 4-year-olds who turn four by September 1.
 The TK curriculum is geared toward older 4-year-olds and younger 5-year-olds and moves at an accelerated pace from the traditional Pre-K class.
-The goal of both programs is to send well-prepared students to Kindergarten.
-Both Pre-K and TK programs meet from 8:00 a.m. to Noon, Monday through Friday.
+The goal of both programs is to send well-prepared students to kindergarten.
+Both Pre-K and TK programs meet Monday through Friday from 8 a.m. to noon.

-To begin the journey of becoming wonderful readers and writers, Westminster students are surrounded daily by a language rich environment.
+To begin the journey to becoming wonderful readers and writers, Westminster students are surrounded daily by a language-rich environment.
 The Pre-K and TK learners explore language through phonics activities and word-study experiences.
 Oral language development and listening skills are strengthened through many varied large and small group activities.

 Science & Social Studies

 Different science and social study units are investigated by Pre-K and TK students throughout the school year.
 Many of these units coordinate with language lessons and provide opportunities to better understand our community, country and world.